-The billed entity for which funding is sought on an FCC Form 471 must have been listed as a billed entity in Block 4, Item 15 of the FCC Form 470 or the request for proposal (RFP) that supports the Funding Request Number (FRN).
+The billed entity for which funding is sought on an FCC Form 471 must have been listed as a billed entity in Block 4, Item 15 of the FCC Form 470 or the RFP that supports the Funding Request Number (FRN).
 If the billed entity is not listed on the FCC Form 470, then recipients of service must be listed in Block 4, Item 15 of the FCC Form 470 referenced in the FRN for those entities.

 - 1. 47 C.F.R. § 54.503(c) requires the applicant to seek competitive bids by posting an FCC Form 470 in order to seek discounts on eligible products and services. - 2.
 The Commission requires applicants to "submit a complete description of the services they seek so that it may be posted for competing service providers to evaluate."
-Universal Service Order, 12 FCC Rcd 8776, 9076, FCC 97-157, ¶ 570.
-The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
-Id. at 9078, ¶ 575. - 3.
-47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 4.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+Universal Service Order, 12 FCC Rcd at 9076, para.
+570. The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
+Id. at 9078, para.
+575. - 3.
+47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."